 This fee is a guide only.
 It may vary depending on the units you choose and do not include incidental fees (such as lab coats or art supplies) or the cost of your textbooks - visit other fees and charges for more information.
 For more information on fees and to determine your eligibility for HECS-HELP or FEE-HELP, please visit fee basics or the Study Assist website

 If you're not an Australian citizen, permanent resident or New Zealand citizen, please see information for international students.

 The majors in Curtin’s Advanced Science (Honours) are unique in Western Australia in their combination of discipline focus, capacity to specialise within that discipline or pursue other interests, and research and work experience within the course.
-You will have a distinctive set of skills and experience that lay the foundation for a career as a scientist able to work across the range of ‘science’ job: from pure research to translational and entrepreneurial science.
+You will have a distinctive set of skills and experience that lay the foundation for a career as a scientist able to work across the range of ‘science’ jobs.

 The data science major develops skills across disciplines and allows students to focus their analytical and data visualisation skills through electives and minor programs.
 It has been developed and with industry and is reviewed annually by external advisors to ensure that the skills and knowledge are up to date and relevant to employers in this dynamic field.

 View our student profile table to get an indication of the likely peer cohort for new students at Curtin University.
 This table provides data on students that commenced undergraduate study and passed the census date in the most relevant recent intake period for which data are available.
 It includes those admitted through all offer rounds and international students studying in Australia.